Why Remote Work can be hard – and how leaders can manage the challenges

 Tap My Back has a variety of Pulse Survey templates.
 You can edit and create new templates that can best reflect what you need for your team.
 It can help you be a more dynamic presence as a leader.

-To monitor the emotional state of employees, COMON group decided to create a quarantine check: a biweekly pulse survey that measured the emotional fluctuations of employees in important periods, such as the beginning of quarantine and the voluntary return to the office.
+To monitor the emotional state of employees, COMON group decided to create a quarantine check: biweekly pulse surveys that measured the emotional fluctuations of employees in important periods, such as the beginning of quarantine and the voluntary return to the office.
 Through this tool, the leadership was able to make important decisions and, most of all, keep close to their employees.
 It’s all about keeping close.

 Are you listening to your employees enough?
 Listen.
 Lead.
 Engage – now more than ever.